dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 A-law algorithm
 An A-law algorithm is a standard companding algorithm, used in European 8-bit PCM digital communications systems to optimize, i.e. modify, the dynamic
 2 KB (363 words) - 08:53, 20 November 2018

-Algorithmics
-Algorithmics is the science of algorithms.
-It includes algorithm design, the art of building a procedure which can solve efficiently a specific problem
-600 bytes (77 words) - 15:29, 12 November 2015

 Minimum spanning tree (redirect from Spanning tree algorithm) randomized algorithm based on a combination of Borůvka's algorithm and the reverse-delete algorithm.
 The fastest non-randomized comparison-based algorithm with